foundry-rs/foundry/forge/README.md

     function prank(address,address) external;
     // Sets all subsequent calls' msg.sender to be the input address until `stopPrank` is called, and the tx.origin to be the second input function startPrank(address,address) external;
+    // Optimistically sets all subsequent calls' msg.sender to be the input address until `stopPrank` is called, and the tx.origin to be the second input function startChangePrank(address,address) external;
     // Resets subsequent calls' msg.sender to be `address(this)`
     function stopPrank() external;
     // Sets an address' balance, (who, newBalance)